Abdalrahman-Alhamod/Tree-Algorithms/README.md

 ## Contributing

-Contributions to the TreesAlgorithms project are welcome and encouraged!
+Contributions to the TreeAlgorithms project are welcome and encouraged!
 If you have any ideas, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
 Make sure to follow the established coding style and guidelines.